C-R-T Fractionalization, Fermions, and Mod 8 Periodicity: Conclusion

 \item In \Sec{sec:Majorana}, we also study the group (called the C or T fractionalization) generated by C or T for Weyl fermions.
 We determine the C or T fractionalization for Weyl fermions in any even spacetime dimension.
 See \Table{table:CT-group-dd-Weyl}.
 We find that the C or T fractionalization for Weyl fermions is a subgroup of the two possibilities for the C-R-T fractionalization with the canonical CRT for Dirac fermions in any even spacetime dimension.
 For spacetime dimensions $d=2\mod4$, Weyl fermions only have C but no T or R symmetries, while for spacetime dimensions $d=0\mod4$, Weyl fermions only have T but no C or R symmetries.
 Majorana-Weyl fermions only exist for spacetime dimensions $d=2\mod8$ and Majorana-Weyl fermions only have trivial C but no T or R symmetries.
 See \Table{table:CPT}.

-\item In \Sec{sec:mass}, we study how the Dirac and Majorana mass terms break the symmetries C, R, or T. See \Table{table:CRT-break-Dirac} and \Table{table:CRT-break-Majorana}.
-The Dirac mass term breaks the R symmetry for all odd spacetime dimensions $d$, the Dirac mass term breaks the C symmetry for spacetime dimensions $d=1\mod4$, and the Dirac mass term breaks the T symmetry for spacetime dimensions $d=3\mod4$.
+\item In \Sec{sec:mass}, we determine the maximal number of linearly independent Dirac and Majorana mass terms and construct them explicitly.
+We also study how the conventional Dirac and Majorana mass terms break the symmetries C, R, or T. See \Table{table:CRT-break-Dirac} and \Table{table:CRT-break-Majorana}.
+The conventional Dirac mass term breaks the R symmetry for all odd spacetime dimensions $d$, the conventional Dirac mass term breaks the C symmetry for spacetime dimensions $d=1\mod4$, and the conventional Dirac mass term breaks the T symmetry for spacetime dimensions $d=3\mod4$.
 A single Majorana fermion has to be massless for spacetime dimensions $d=0,1\mod8$.
-The Majorana mass term breaks the R and T symmetries for spacetime dimensions $d=3\mod8$.
+The conventional Majorana mass term breaks the R and T symmetries for spacetime dimensions $d=3\mod8$.